javascript-tutorial/en.javascript.info/1-js/4-object-basics/01-object/article.md

 alert(user.name); // John
 ```

 In the example above, properties have same names as variables.
-There's a special shorthand notation that is shorter.
+The use-case of making a property from a variable is so common, that there's a special *property value shorthand* to make it shorter.

 Instead of `name:name` we can just write `name`, like this: